Marius-brt/42-Intra-Notifier/README.md

 	<img alt="GitHub release (latest by date)" src="https://img.shields.io/github/v/release/Marius-brt/42-intra-notifier?style=flat-square">
 </p>

+> I see that Intra Notifier continues to be downloaded when I'm not even at 42 anymore 😅.
+The software still works?
+If it's possible to get some feedback it would be cool 👍.

 # Intra Notifier

 Intra Notifier is a software that allows you to be notified when you have a new evaluation and also to have a reminder 15 minutes and 4 minutes before it.